 The dwelling unit ID (DUID) is a 5-digit random number assigned after the case was sampled for MEPS.
 The 3-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The 8-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation of a public use file containing person level population characteristics.
+For detailed information on dwelling units and families, please refer to Attachment 1.